-- You must carry a jacket to protect yourself from wind as well as cold.
+- You must carry a jacket to protect yourself from the wind as well as the cold.
 Keep your body covered as the sun can be harsh during the day.

 - BSNL SIM cards are the only phones that work on most of this route.
-All other phones work only as cameras 😊
+Do all other phones work only as cameras ????

 - You find ATMs and Petrol pumps in limited places.
 We got petrol from Rekong Peo and Kaza before hitting Manali.
 It helps to carry cash as ATMs are not only limited but are refilled infrequently.